 There were many regional styles and variations throughout Ireland with different materials used.
 Families would recite prayers, bless the rushes or straw with holy water and then each make the crosses.
 They would hang them over the door and around the home to welcome St Brigid.
 Many households kept the cross each year in the under-thatch of the house and you could tell how old a house was or how long the family had lived there by the number of crosses in the roof!

-You can learn how to make your own St Brigid’s Cross in this step-by-step video tutorial with Tom Doyle from the Museum’s Education Team.
+- Learn how to make your own St Brigid’s Cross in this step-by-step video tutorial with Tom Doyle from the Museum’s Education Team

 5. Protecting crops and livestock